TheTechOddBug/lon-mirror/README.md

 runtime auditability inside the tested perimeter

-This is the current external-impact center of the project.
+This is the current external-impact center of the documented work.

 In practical terms:

-OMNIA is strongest where an output can look acceptable, yet still be too fragile to pass without an additional structural check.
+the OMNIA lineage is strongest where an output can look acceptable, yet still be too fragile to pass without an additional structural check.

 ---

-What makes OMNIA different
+What makes the lineage different

-OMNIA is not positioned as:
+The OMNIA diagnostics lineage is not positioned as:

 a model